 Almost anything you would like your students to read can be placed on reserve.
 The Reserve Collection includes books – library books as well as instructors’ personal copies – photocopies of articles (within the current copyright guidelines), copies of past tests, answer keys, and course syllabi.
-Some instructors have put videotapes, audiotapes and CD-ROMS on reserve for their students.
+Some instructors have put DVDs and CDs on reserve for their students.
 The instructor placing materials on reserve is responsible for obtaining copyright permission.

 - Review copyright information regarding library reserve.

 - Complete reserve form(s) for new items you are placing on reserve:

 - Form for hard copy (books and media) materials: Print Reserve Form

 - Request a textbook chapter scan for your Brightspace course: Form to Request a Chapter Scan